fossi-foundation/fossi-foundation.github.io/gsoc21-ideas.md

 ### Block-Based Circuit Design

-Two of the benefits of TL-Verilog are:
+*Details:* Two of the benefits of TL-Verilog are:

   1. that it is far simpler syntactically than Verilog or VHDL (sure, it's an extension, but it obviates much of Verilog)
   2. that you can do more with less